Why would anyone choose DO vs MD?

 1) You’re into alternative medicine, public health, or preventative care.
 Osteopathic medical training is becoming increasingly popular as U.S. lawmakers are concerned about the high cost of care and therefore, much are interested in preventative care and alternative methods of reducing such costs.
 In fact, research centers are popping up at some of the most prestigious schools (Harvard, Yale, Princeton) and are receiving serious funding from the NIH to study and apply alternative medical treatments.
 So, any of that sounds compelling, you might want to explore the DO route, since your training will likely introduce you to a range of alternative therapies and theories MDs won’t hear much about during med school.
 That’s not to say you can’t get into preventative, alternative or manipulative care if you go the MD route.
 MD grads are free to explore fellowships and masters degrees in these fields after—or even before, in the case of MD/MPH joint degree programs—they graduate.
 It just means you aren’t as likely to be exposed to it during medical school.

 2) Your application is so-so.
 Although the quality of education DOs receive is, for all intents and purposes, identical to what MDs get, DO schools are generally considered to be less competitive.
 If your MCAT score and/or GPA is out of range or at the low end of what most MD programs are looking for, it may still be competitive enough to get you into a few DO programs.
 That said, DO schools don’t accept just anyone.
+In fact, in 2013/2014 years, the average MCAT/GPA combo for matriculants into DO school was 27 and 3.5.
 If you don’t have your ducks in a row, so to speak, you’re not likely to get in anywhere, MD or DO.
 But to be clear, on the whole, students entering osteopathic schools have somewhat lower undergraduate GPAs and MCAT scores.

 Will your practice as a DO differ from that of an MD?